 All participants are required to identify anyone who may be observing the proceedings with them.
 This is essential to ensure the credibility of testimony.

-All evidence to be reviewed and considered by the judge/commissioner hearing your matter must be submitted and received by the Court at least two (2) Court days before your scheduled hearing date.
-DO NOT SEND ORIGINAL DOCUMENTS.
-Evidence will not be returned.
+All evidence to be reviewed and considered by the judge/commissioner hearing your matter must be submitted and received by the court at least two (2) court days before your scheduled hearing date, in accordance with paragraph 3 of “Preparing for the hearing,” above.

 The Court will hold all hearings to a strict time estimate.
 Thus, participants are encouraged to not to repeat arguments included in their written pleadings already submitted to the Court.